split libgromacs into base and full

 BTW, I proposed the same a few years ago although the reasoning was somewhat different: to have a mdrun-only build that's leaner and to avoid going wild with C++11 only outside of the core mdrun.
 There was not a lot of enthusiasm for it (and given that most if not all of the conservative C++ use has mostly been ditched all over the code part of it is moot point).
 One of the objections was, I think, that defining an API is too much effort -- not sure to what extent does that apply here?

-#2 Updated by Erik Lindahl about 2 years ago
+#2 Updated by Erik Lindahl over 2 years ago

 I would still like to split off the SIMD code, but I think the history there is a good example why it's complicated to have many libraries: Originally there was not a single dependency, but as we have implemented various features there have been more and more dependencies on other parts of the code.

 I see a huge maintenance advantage with a simple common language code base and coding standards for everything.
 Of course it's also possible to have advanced setups with different libraries using different internal utilities and different coding requirements in the different parts, but that would potentially come at a fairly high effort cost - in particular for defining APIs.

 Similarly, there has also been discussions that it could be convenient to only have the core MD parts as the separate library (i.e., not the utility modules).
 That too could of course be useful in some cases (portability), but would lead to even more complex dependencies if we now have three different libraries.

 At the end of the day, unless somebody has tons of spare time and would like to do this, I think we should stick to the present setup - I don't think slightly faster compiles would justify the investments required.

 #3 Updated by Mark Abraham about 2 years ago